Mergers & Acquisitions – Who owns legacy data?

 - Full migration of batch genealogy into the buyer’s production systems

 - Zero migration of batch data, setting up a Transitional Service Agreement (TSA) between buyer and seller, ensuring critical data is provided for critical events by the seller within a predefined timeframe

 The more complex the deal is, the more challenging the data retention strategy and integration is.
 This especially holds true when processes and data on the seller’s side were not setup or prepared for the foreseen divestment.
 Companies must not underestimate Data Retention when considering a successful integration of businesses.

-Tenthpin Management Consultants are the experts for Data Retention in the Life Science industry.
+Tenthpin Management Consultants are the experts for Data Retention in the Life Sciences industry.
 With our broad industry experience and a proven track record we develop and deliver best-in-class Data Retention strategies for companies:

 - We are familiar with the different acquisition scenarios and their impacts.